Terms & Conditions

 Game Rules

 Participants must thoroughly review and adhere to the game manual relevant to their category (VEX IQ, VRC, VEXU).
+Non-compliance may result in penalties consistent with the season game manual and the REC Foundation policies and guidelines to maintain fairness and integrity.

 Safety Protocols